The concept of "newborn weight gain" has been bugging moms for a long long time now.

 A formula fed baby tends to gain weight faster as compared to a breastfed baby.
 If your baby has a low birth weight and the doctor pronounces him a healthy baby, do not worry too much about him not gaining much weight.
 Newborn weight gain tends to vary between babies, even siblings.

-If you have a premature baby, you may notice that your baby meets the developmental milestones a couple of months late.
+If you have a premature baby, you may notice that your preemie meets the baby developmental milestones a couple of months late.
 This is very natural.
 Your preemie baby came out early so it will take him a couple of more months to bridge the gap but when he does, no one could tell if your baby was born as a premature infant or a full-term baby.
 Click here to know all about the development of your preemie.

+Remember that you want a healthy and active baby and not a fat or skinny baby.
 It is very important to understand this difference.
 According to our survey, most of the parents (specially moms) are not satisfied with the current weight/ height of their baby.
 Mostly mothers have this belief that their baby is not having a proper intake (formula milk, breast milk or even soft semi-solids in case the baby reaches 4-6 months).
 Most of the time this ends up in a very chubby baby and then they worry about the baby gaining too much of weight!
-In other instances, many babies have a lean structure, and their body's metabolic rate is faster, enabling them to look skinny but active.
+In other instances, many babies have a lean structure, and their body's metabolic rate is higher, enabling them to look skinny but they are quite active.

 If, according to your doctor, your baby is active, but you feel that he still falls short of the ideal newborn weight gain, don't worry too much.
-No two babies are identical when it comes to growth and development.
+No two are identical when it comes to baby growth and development.
 Give nature's process of newborn growth some time.

-Return from Newborn Weight Gain to Homepage.
+Return to Homepage.